2000 WUSA player allocation

-The WUSA Founding Player Allocation distributed 24 players from the United States women's national soccer team to the eight founding teams of the WUSA.
-The initial allocation list was announced on May 24, 2000 and consisted primarily of players from the American team that won the 1999 FIFA Women's World Cup the previous year.
+The 200 WUSA player allocation distributed 24 players from the United States women's national soccer team to the eight founding teams of the WUSA.
+The initial allocation list was announced on May 24, 2000, and consisted primarily of players from the American team that won the 1999 FIFA Women's World Cup the previous year.

 Process

-The league allocated three players from the list of Founding Players based on three criteria:
+The league allocated three players from the list of founding players based on three criteria: